a collection of notes on areas of personal interest

 So, perception in the Arab world follows that of the Western world.
 Like much else in the Arab world, the approach to design, understanding and appreciation of the urban environment is learned from Western traditions.
 The sadness is that not only has this created environments which cause difficulties for Muslims, but that it has added to the politico-socio problems of the region.

-Finally, as an addendum, I should like to introduce notes on the use of colour.
-I shall want to relate this to geometry later.
-I shall also want to talk about the colour preferences of the region and the reasons for this.
+Finally, as an addendum, I should like to introduce notes on colour and its use.
+This will be related to geometry later, and commentary added on colour preferences of the region and the reasons for this.

-But, first, here to the right are the three primary colours – yellow, blue and red.
-They are illustrative approximations and may appear slightly different on different monitors.
+Having said that, to the right are the three primary colours – yellow, blue and red.
+They are illustrative approximations and may appear slightly different on viewing monitors.
 From these colours it is often said that all others are derived.
 This is an over-simplification as the human eye can see a greater range than these three colours can produce.
 Colour theory is complicated and I don’t intend to cover it completely.
 This is a very basic introduction.
 For more information, please look elsewhere.

 These three colours are the secondary colours – purple, orange and green.
 You can see that they complement the primary colours and that they sit opposite the primary colours on the colour wheel below.